Canadian National Baptist Convention: History

-Since 1951, contact with the Southern Baptists, increased the interest of Canadian churches in the Southern Baptist educational and evangelistic programs.
-In the fall of 1952, Northwest began using the Teacher Training Course of the SBC.
-Early in 1953, a pastor's conference recommended the Sunday School program of the Southern Baptist Sunday School Board.
+The Convention had its origins in a partnership project between the Association of Regular Baptist Churches of British Columbia and the Baptist General Convention of Oregon-Washington (Southern Baptist Convention) after the latter's executive secretary gave a talk on evangelism at Northwest Baptist College in Port Coquitlam in 1951.

-Regular Baptists in British Columbia were divided over the "Southern Baptist issue".
-In October 1953, the Emmanuel Baptist Church of Vancouver, British Columbia joined the Baptist General Convention of Oregon-Washington, an affiliate of the Southern Baptist Convention, while also maintaining membership in the Regular Baptist Convention of British Columbia.
+In 1955, five Regular Baptist churches in Western Canada became members of the Baptist General Convention of Oregon-Washington, an affiliate of the Southern Baptist Convention, while also maintaining membership in the Regular Baptist Convention of British Columbia.
 The Oregon-Washington Convention determined it would assist affiliated churches, but would not initiate any new work in Canada.
 At the British Columbia Regular Baptist Convention in 1955, several resolutions were directed against the Emmanuel Church (now called Kingcrest Southern Baptist Church) and the Southern Baptists.
 This caused Kingcrest and four other churches to withdraw from the B. C. Convention and affiliate with only the Southern Baptists in the northwest.
 Though these Canadian churches were members of the Oregon-Washington Convention, they were unable to affiliate directly with the SBC, because of questions relating to the wording of the SBC Constitution.

-The Canadian Southern Baptist Conference is formed in 1957.
-In 1985 the Canadian Southern Baptist Conference adopted a new constitution and became the Canadian Convention of Southern Baptists.
+In 1957, these churches founded the Canadian Southern Baptist Conference.
+In 1985, it was renamed the Canadian Convention of Southern Baptists and had 58 churches.
 In 1987, it opened the Canadian Baptist Theological Seminary and College, in Cochrane, Alberta.